lescanico/inbasketosis/reports/Project_Summary.md

 ### 9.4 Call to Action

+**Healthcare Administrators:**
-**For Healthcare Administrators:** Implement holistic workload management systems that monitor both visible and invisible work.
-Provide immediate relief to high-burden providers through task redistribution and additional support staff.
-Address specialty inequity by providing psychiatry with equivalent support staff and billing mechanisms.
+- Implement holistic workload management systems that monitor both visible and invisible work
+- Provide immediate relief to high-burden providers through task redistribution and additional support staff

+**Technology Vendors:**
-**For Technology Vendors:** Redesign EHR interfaces with focus on usability and cognitive simplicity.
-Apply human-centered design principles to streamline communication and reduce notification fatigue.
-Make invisible work visible and manageable through improved system design.
+- Redesign EHR interfaces with focus on usability and cognitive simplicity
+- Apply human-centered design principles to streamline communication and reduce notification fatigue

+**Policymakers:**
-**For Policymakers:** Require transparency in workload measurement across all clinical activities.
-Update payment models and accreditation standards to recognize and compensate invisible work.
-Address fundamental inequity between medical specialties in workload expectations.
+- Require transparency in workload measurement across all clinical activities
+- Update payment models and accreditation standards to recognize and compensate invisible work

+**Providers:**
-**For Providers:** Champion transparency in workload reporting and participate in quality improvement initiatives.
-Support collaborative efforts to distribute invisible work more equitably.
-Demand equitable treatment and support systems comparable to other specialties.
+- Champion transparency in workload reporting and participate in quality improvement initiatives
+- Support collaborative efforts to distribute invisible work more equitably

+**Department Leadership:**
-**For Department Leadership:** The proposed Epic inbox responsiveness metric (85% within 2 business days) may exacerbate existing inequities given the 27.5-fold workload variation.
-Focus on providing adequate support staff and implementing billing mechanisms before implementing time-based performance metrics.
+- The proposed Epic inbox responsiveness metric (85% within 2 business days) may exacerbate existing inequities given the 27.2-fold workload variation
+- Focus on providing adequate support staff and implementing billing mechanisms before implementing time-based performance metrics

 Addressing invisible work requires coordinated action across all healthcare stakeholders to create a more just, sustainable, and human-centered system.